pGrr/notes/php/laravel/Controllers.md

     //
 })->middleware('role:editor');
 ```

+## Add additional tasks after middleware (before response is sent to the browser)

 * the `terminate` method of the middleware class allows you to perform additional tasks after the response is sent to the browser